 - My boys just completed their monthly activity boxes fresh from Brighter Vision Learning Adventures.
 I highly recommend these for parents and their preschoolers, and if you go to their website you’ll get a free sample delivered to your house.
 The box comes with a bedtime story, activity book, craft, and stickers.
 It is perfect for the advanced 2-5 year old who want to learn.
 These kits are more difficult materials than what preschoolers are typically exposed to at daycare or preschool.
 It is also the perfect companion when you want to take the family to a restaurant.
 It will keep them busy, busy, busy!

 - We spent an entire afternoon building a fort out of wet sand at the beach, I happened to contact Watersports Rentals so we also rented a Jet-Ski.
 Each child selected a job for himself.
 It was fun watching them work together to haul buckets and dump trucks of water from the water’s edge to their little construction site.
+Later on that day I decided my kids needed to leanr how to fish soo I went on https://www.reelchase.com to get some ifnormation, the kids loved it.Inflatable boards are cheap and special for beginners, click here for more info.
+I think they loved riding the elektrische scooter around town for a while.
+We rode really fast on the open roads and the best part was that it had a long lasting battery.
 The best part of this activity is that it is a low cost activity for parents and their preschoolers, you can take a cooler full of food and refreshments for your family, I actually got one ice chests like Yeti but it was much cheaper.!

 - The boys also worked on monthly activity boxes from The Young Scientists Club.
 My kids both share one box and they love doing the experiments with me.
 Each box includes a letter to the parent and all the materials needed to complete the experiments.
 There are usually three in each kit and take more than one sitting to complete.
 I like this product because it is designed to be meaningful for the child at whatever level of understanding he or she is at.
 This kit is also great for a heterogeneous grouping as well as for parents and their preschoolers to do together.